SugiPHP/Events/README.md

 	$dispatcher = new Dispatcher();
 	// register one or more listeners for one or more events
 	$dispatcher->addListener("user.login", function ($event) {
-		// this function will be executed when an event with name "user.login" will be fired });
+		// this function will be executed when an event with name "user.login" is fired });

 	// fires an event